Wollivan/SquadronLeader/Rules/advanced_manoeuvres.md

-# Advanced Rules
+# Advanced Manoeuvres

-These rules are for players already familiar with the core rules, or those who want to dive right in and become world famous fighter pilots!
+These manoeuvres are for players already familiar with the core rules, or those who want to dive right in and become world famous fighter pilots!

 ## Split S